 A labiaplasty is a surgical procedure designed to alter the shape and/or size of the labia.
-This usually means reduction of the labia minora (inner lips), but can also include alterations to the labia majora (outer lips).
-Labiaplasty procedures are usually performed to alleviate some of the symptoms and concerns from having large labia, such as:
+This usually entails a reduction of the labia minora (inner lips), but can also include alterations to the labia majora (outer lips).
+Labiaplasty procedures are usually performed to alleviate some of the following symptoms and concerns:

 - Pain on sitting, or during sexual intercourse

 - Difficulty wearing certain clothes as the labia protrude

 - Improve the shape due to significant asymmetry

 Many women live with significant discomfort due to large labia and adopt strategies to alleviate this issue.
 However, women are now becoming aware of the possibility of having this chronic discomfort alleviated through surgery.